nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 * 1a.
 The given top-up value is invalid.
     * 1a1.
 Bamboo shows an error message.

       Use case ends.

+* 1b.
+The given category value is invalid.
+    * 1b1.
+Bamboo shows an error message.

+      Use case ends.

 #### Use case U3: Delete an expense